-- What is the nutrient composition of this tree tomato fruit and how does it differ from diferent regions, or how it is influenced by farming methods, management paractices, etc
+- What is the nutrient composition of this tree tomato fruit and how does it differ to other fruits from different regions, or how it is influenced by farming methods, management practices, etc

 - What is the nutritional quality and safety (microbial and chemical) of value added tree tomato fruit products such as juices, jams and marmalades

-- How efficient is tree tomato as a source of pectin in processed food products?
+- How efficient is this fruit as a source of pectin in processed food products?

 - What is the effect of processing (heat treatment, freezing, etc) on the nutrient quality and quantity in tree tomato and tree tomato products

-- Shelf-life studies on all tree tomato based products would be of interest
+- Shelf-life studies on all the fruit-based products would be of interest.

 - Pectin and pectin-derived oligosaccharides (POS) having been identified as emerging prebiotics with improved properties, such as their superior ability for modulating microbiota in the GIT, it would be of interest to study the utility of this fruit in the development of synbiotic foods.